CLUSTERfoo/clusterfoo-dot-com/content/quick-guides/screencasting-in-linux.markdown

 ---
 title: Screencasting In Linux
 kind: article
-created_at: 2013-03-05
+created_at: 2013-02-28
 ---
 <!-- i_i -->

-These are my notes for my guide on screencasting in Linux.
-The instructional screencast can be found here [link](#).
+A quick screencast and some notes on screencasting in Linux.

+<iframe width="560" height="315" src="http://www.youtube.com/embed/c3EFVviXS40" frameborder="0" allowfullscreen></iframe>

-## Tools used
+### Tools used

 * arandr (easily manage your screens and their resolution)